 It is also an attempt to bring curiosity on "new" metalheads, or at least make them raise an eyebrow for a while, when they listen to these amazing groups.
 In front of each album´s name you will see a rating number according to our opinion.

 By: Atahualpa- Hummingbird Press Greece

 Immerse yourself in the past...
-In this first article we will remember WATCHTOWER.
+In this second article we will remember WATCHTOWER.

 Country : U.S.A.

 WATCHTOWER was formed in in Austin, Texas.
 The first line up of the band was :